BoubacarDiene/mosquitto-security/README.md

 - mosquitto_loop_forever() is stopped when mosquitto_disconnect() is called.
   mosquitto_disconnect() seems not reentrant (internal use of malloc()/free() and printf-family functions, ...) so it is not safe to call it inside a handler

+Other solutions exist.
+For example:
-- Another possible solution is to make the signal handler only update an atomic variable of type "volatile sig_atomic_t" then unblock the main program.
+- Make the signal handler only update an atomic variable of type "volatile sig_atomic_t" then unblock the main program
+- Use [signalfd](http://man7.org/linux/man-pages/man2/signalfd.2.html) as an alternative to the use of a signal handler

 Also note that
 - Errno is always saved and restored by the signal handler to make sure it will not cause